Who is misinforming Melbourne City Council on vaping?

 Posted on March 14, 2020

 THE PLAN by Melbourne City Council to extend its ban on vaping in the central business district is based on fear and misinformation, not on scientific evidence, and will do more harm than good.

-The Councillors appear to have been been misled by organisations with an anti-vaping agenda and will be voting for this motion on Tuesday 17 March 2020.
+The Councillors appear to have been been misled by organisations with an anti-vaping agenda.
 Although vaping is currently banned in smoke-free areas, “vaping bans don’t apply due to a legal technicality”.

 Banning vaping in smoke-free areas sends a message that vaping is as harmful as smoking and will discourage smokers from switching to vaping.
 Allowing vapers to vape discretely in smoke-free areas provides an added incentive for smokers who cannot quit to switch to a much safer option, as recommended by the Royal Australian College of General Practitioners.

 There is no reasonable case for banning vaping on health grounds as there is no evidence of risk from passive vaping.